ryyanrashid01/LinearRegression_GradientDesc/README.md

        """
 ```

-Display the training loss value for each epoch of the training loop.
+Display the training loss value for each epoch of the training loop.<br />
-Display the estimated weights (after model training).
+Display the estimated weights (after model training).<br />
-Display the training loss against epoch graph (after model training).
+Display the training loss against epoch graph (after model training).<br />
-Evaluate the linear regression model with the estimated weights on the test set and display at least R-squared and mean squared error measures.
+Evaluate the linear regression model with the estimated weights on the test set and display at least R-squared and mean squared error measures.<br />
-Document the codes using markdown and comments.
+Document the codes using markdown and comments.<br />